Louisiana Creole people: 2nd French period, the Sale of Louisiana

 Spain ceded Louisiana back to France in 1800 through the Third Treaty of San Ildefonso, although it remained under nominal Spanish control until 1803.
-Weeks after reasserting full control over the territory, Napoleon sold Louisiana to the United States in the wake of the defeat of his forces in Saint-Domingue, which Napoleon had been trying to regain control of Saint-Domingue following the St. Dominican Rebellion and subsequent Haitian Revolution.
-After the Purchase, many Anglo-Americans migrated to Louisiana.
+Weeks after reasserting control over the territory, Napoleon sold Louisiana to the United States in the wake of the defeat of his forces in Saint-Domingue.
+Napoleon had been trying to regain control of Saint-Domingue following its rebellion and subsequent Haitian Revolution.
+After the sale, many Anglo-Americans migrated to Louisiana.
 Later European immigrants included Irish, Germans, and Italians.

-St. Dominican refugees in Louisiana
+Refugees from Saint-Domingue in Louisiana

-In the early 19th century, floods of St. Dominican refugees fled from Saint-Domingue and poured into New Orleans, nearly tripling the city's population.
-Indeed, more than half of the refugee population of Saint-Domingue settled in Louisiana.
-Thousands of St. Dominican refugees, both white and Creole of color, arrived in New Orleans, sometimes bringing slaves with them.
-While Governor Claiborne and other Anglo-American officials wanted to keep out additional free black men, the Louisiana Creoles wanted to increase the French-speaking Creole population.
-As more refugees were allowed in Louisiana, St. Dominican refugees who had first gone to Cuba also arrived.
-Officials in Cuba deported many of the St. Dominican refugees in retaliation for Bonapartist schemes in Spain.
+In the early 19th century, floods of Creole refugees fled Saint-Domingue and poured into New Orleans with more than half of the refugee population of Saint-Domingue settling in Louisiana.
+Thousands of refugees, both white and Creole of color, arrived in New Orleans, sometimes bringing slaves with them.
+While Governor Claiborne and other Anglo-American officials wanted to keep out additional free black men, Louisiana Creoles wanted to increase the French-speaking Creole population.
+As more refugees entered, those who had first gone to Cuba also arrived.
+Officials in Cuba deported many of these refugees in retaliation for Bonapartist schemes in Spain.

-Nearly 90 percent of early 19th century immigrants to the territory settled in New Orleans.
-The 1809 deportation of St. Dominicans from Cuba brought 2,731 whites, 3,102 Creoles of color and 3,226 slaves, which, in total, doubled the city's population.
-The city became 63 percent black in population, a greater proportion than Charleston, South Carolina's 53 percent.
+In the summer of 1809, a fleet of ships from the Spanish colony of Cuba landed in New Orleans with more than 9,000 refugees from Saint-Domingue aboard, having been expelled by the island's governor, Marqués de Someruelos.
+These immigrants nearly doubled the population of New Orleans, and renewed its Francophone character.
+Altogether, more than 10,000 refugees, consisting of whites, free people of color, and slaves in almost equal numbers, fled to the city in a period of about six months, 90 percent of them remaining in the city.
+The city's population was now 63 percent black.
+Historians generally have written that the 1809 deportation from Cuba of former residents of Saint-Domingue brought 2,731 whites, 3,102 Creoles of color and 3,226 slaves, although a decree in 1793 had abolished slavery in Saint-Domingue, and in 1794 abolition had been ratified by the French National Convention.

-The Dominican Creoles' specialized population raised Louisiana's level of culture and industry, and was one of the reasons why Louisiana was able to gain statehood so quickly.
-Here is a quote from a Louisiana Creole who remarked on the rapid development of his homeland:
+The Saint-Domingue Creole specialized population raised Louisiana's level of culture and industry, and was one of the reasons why Louisiana was able to gain statehood so quickly.
+A quote from a Louisiana Creole who remarked on the rapid development of his homeland: